fourMs/MGT-python/docs/musicalgestures/index.md

         crop='None',
         keep_all=False,
         returned_by_process=False,
+        sr=22050,
+        n_fft=2048,
+        hop_length=512,
     ):
 ```

 This is the class for working with video files in the Musical Gestures Toolbox.
+It inherites from the class MgAudio for working with audio files as well.
 There is a set of preprocessing tools you can use when you load a video, such as:
 - trimming: to extract a section of the video,
 - skipping: to shrink the video by skipping N frames after keeping one,